Exhibitor Rules & Regulations

 7:30 a.m. – 5:00 p.m.

-To ensure that all exhibit materials are removed from the show floor by Friday, October 11 at 5:00 p.m., it is strongly recommended that Exhibitors have all items packed by Thursday, October 10 at 5:00 pm and that all carriers check into the Marshalling Yard by 10:00 a.m. on Friday, October 11.
+To ensure that all exhibit materials are removed from the show floor by the deadline, it is strongly recommended that Exhibitors have all items packed by Thursday, October 1 at 5:00 pm and that all carriers check into the Marshalling Yard by 10:00 a.m. on Friday, October 2.
+Freeman will not accept outbound material handling prior to show close.

-Note: Any exhibitor that dismantles (tear down) early will be penalized with the reduction of 5 priority points.
+*Any exhibitor that dismantles (tear down) prior to 3:30 p.m. on Wednesday, September 30, will be penalized with the reduction of 5 priority points.

 Return to Top | Return to Exhibiting Information Home